exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 A variable has a *nullable* type if it can contain no value. *Reference* types are nullable by default.
 *Value* types can be made nullable by means of the operator *?*.

-In this exercise, we'll learn how to declare and detect `null` variables.
-We will also see how the C# can help us dealing with null values and variables.